GrinonBarrett/Taksidos/Extras/Pantheon.md

 Father of Zerun, among others, he is the passionate and charismatic father.
 His domain is knowledge and leadership, along with misery and burden.

 #### Xif
 The patron of soft femeninity and wife to Zerun.
 She is the the goddess of maternity, understaning, and teaching.
-She is also know as the beautiful goddess.
+She is also known as the beautiful goddess.

 #### Xrea
 The patron of hard femininity.
 She is a source of magic, a passionate warrior, and a tender lover.
 She is also known as the lonely goddess.